-As a company interested or required to become PCI DSS compliant, you have a list of key controls you must have in place with proper assessments around to provide the PCI DSS assessors with during the testing period.
+As a company interested or required to become PCI DSS compliant, there is a list of key controls you must have in place, and appropriate evidence to be to be retained to provide the PCI DSS assessors during the testing period.
 Being able to easily identify where these controls live and how they are managed within your organization is essential.
-This article will give you a comprehensive overview of controls you need to get a jump start on the PCI DSS certification.
+This article will give you an overview of some of the controls you will need to get a jump start on the PCI DSS compliance.

 The PCI DSS assessors (QSAs) will need to see the ins and outs of your servers as well.
-This will include supporting documentation around how you are protecting any sensitive client communications.
-Documentation like an encryption policy, server hardening standard, and sensitive data transfer procedures are only some of several documents needed in this effort.
-Below is a quick hit list of some important assets and sectors that will need to be covered by a policy/standard.
+Documentation such as the encryption architecture, server hardening standards, and sensitive data transfer procedures are only some of several documents needed in this effort.
+Below is a quick hit list of some of the important assets and sectors that will need to be covered by your policies, procedures, and standards.

 - How backups are performed